text only

 Q. What is the URCA Assistant program?

 A. This program is designed to get more undergraduate students involved in research and creative activities by offering a central clearinghouse for research and creative activity experiences available to undergraduate students.
-In addition, URCA will fund up to 80 positions per semester that will include an award of $800 for that semester’s work.
-All positions also have the option of offering 3 hours of course credit per semester for participation – there is no limit to how many positions for course credit are offered.
-Positions can also be both paid and for course credit.
+In addition, URCA will fund up to 80 positions per semester that will include an award of $750 for that semester's work (Please note: the stipend amount has been reduced to $750 (from $1000) for AY 16-17).
+All positions also have the option of offering course credit for participation.
+Positions can be both awarded monetarily and for course credit.

 Q. What are the benefits for faculty?